Benchmarks

 Configuration 1x1

-Index settings (same applied to seq‑db):
+Index settings (same applied to seq‑db including durability guarantees):

 curl -X PUT "http://localhost:9200/k8s-logs-index/" -H 'Content-Type: application/json' -d'